junghoon2/kube-books/ch11/rook/Documentation/ceph-block.md

 Each OSD must be located on a different node, because the [`failureDomain`](ceph-pool-crd.md#spec) is set to `host` and the `replicated.size` is set to `3`.

-> **NOTE**: This example uses the CSI driver, which is the preferred driver going forward for K8s 1.13 and newer.
-Examples are found in the [CSI RBD](https://github.com/rook/rook/tree/{{ branchName }}/cluster/examples/kubernetes/ceph/csi/rbd) directory.
-For an example of a storage class using the flex driver (required for K8s 1.12 or earlier), see the [Flex Driver](#flex-driver) section below, which has examples in the [flex](https://github.com/rook/rook/tree/{{ branchName }}/cluster/examples/kubernetes/ceph/flex) directory.

 Save this `StorageClass` definition as `storageclass.yaml`:

 ```yaml